Opal at a Glance

 Emotional & Mental Well-being

-• For those doing deeper emotional work, Opal can bring buried feelings to the surface, but its intensity means it should be used with awareness and intention.
+- ◆For deeper emotional work, Opal can bring buried feelings to the surface, but its intensity means you should approach that with care.

 Spiritual Properties

-In spiritual practice, Opal is considered one of the most versatile and powerful stones for expanding consciousness and connecting with cosmic awareness.
+Opal is one of the most versatile stones for expanding consciousness and working with cosmic awareness.

-• Meditating with Opal can trigger vivid visual experiences, synchronicities, and a sense of interconnectedness with all of creation.
+- ◆Meditation with Opal can trigger vivid imagery, synchronicities, and a sense of being connected to everything.

-• It is particularly valued for enhancing clairvoyance, facilitating astral travel, and accessing past-life memories.
+- ◆It's particularly valued for clairvoyance, astral travel, and past-life recall.

 Physical Healing Traditions